acdcnow/ha_pycrowipmodule/info.md

-Home Assistant Crow IP Module
+# Crow Runner 8/16 Home Assistant IP Module integration:

-For Crow Runner 8/16 with IP Module and special Firmware running via SSH Running in Home Assistant Version 2023.08.0 and higer
+this is for Crow Runner 8/16 with IP module and special firmware running for Home Assistant Version 2024.01.0 and higer.

-Ensure that your Crow Runner IP Module is running the correct firmware.
-The standard firmware from Crow or AAP will NOT work with this version!!
+Ensure that your Crow Runner IP module is running the correct firmware.
+### The standard firmware from Crow Runner 8/16 Ip Module will NOT work with this code in HA, NO support of such versions!!

-In order to get that module running you must ensure that the deconditions are fulfilled: That will be:
+## In order to get that module running you must ensure that the deconditions are fulfilled:
+### That will be:

-running a Alarm System as Runner 8/16 Connected to that an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43 not having ANY SSH connection active to that IP Module (Firmware support just a single connection ) to SSH port 5002.
+- Use Crow Runner 8/16 connected to an IP module from Crow for this alarm system.
+- Using firmware Ver 2.10.3628 2017 Oct 20 09:48:43 on the IP module
+- Not having ANY SSH connection active to that IP Module (Firmware support just a single connection ) to SSH port 5002.
-WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server. set the IP adress to static in order to keep a fixed IP adress at any time. running home assistant higher then release version 2023.08.0 (lower once are not support) An setup example is given below:
+- WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server.
+- Set the IP adress to static in order to keep a fixed IP adress at any time.
+- Running Home Assistant higher then release 2024.01.0 (lower once mayowrk but are not support):

+An setup example is given below: (config_flow setup is in progress)

-In order to get that module running you must ensure that the preconditions are fulfilled.
+### In order to get that module running you must ensure that the preconditions are fulfilled.

 - Base system is a Alarm System as Crow Runner 8/16
 - Connected to that bases system is an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43